 If you are interested in a position, contact the Project Supervisor for an interview.
-We recommend you bring your resume, references, a copy of your class schedule, and your Work-Study Placement Form (which was included in your Work-Study notification email/package).
+We recommend you bring your resume, references, and a copy of your class schedule.

 Each term, eligible students are able to participate in one Work-Study project.
 If you are offered more than one position, make a timely decision and inform the Project Supervisor(s).

 Once you are offered and have accepted a position, discuss a mutually acceptable work schedule with your Project supervisor, and complete and return all requested paperwork promptly.